-Moving cattle from one place to another required a dog with specific qualities including a good amount of energy, stamina and intelligence.
-An independent streak and good judgment were other traits necessary for the breed which was required to make quick decisions and work a good distance from the drover.
+Moving cattle from one place to another required a dog with specific qualities, including a good amount of energy, stamina, and intelligence.
+An independent streak and good judgment were other traits necessary for the breed, which was required to make quick decisions and work a good distance from the drover.
 The ideal drover dog also necessitated a certain amount of determinism in moving the most stubborn cattle.
 This may have involved being able to nip the heels of cattle to get them moving.
-The Australian Cattle Dog fit the bill, hence its "heeler" nickname.
+The Australian Cattle Dog fits the bill, hence its "heeler" nickname.

-Despite being short, the coat in this breed is double.
-The short and dense undercoat is meant to keep the dog warm, and the top coat is flat, hard, rain-resistant and dirt-resistant.
+Despite being short, the coat in this breed is doubled.
+The short and dense undercoat is meant to keep the dog warm, and the topcoat is flat, hard, rain-resistant, and dirt-resistant.

-Even coat color in this breed is not a mere coincidence, but reflects a helpful function back in the days.
-According to an article on the AKC Gazette, the dark coat color made them "invisible" at night, which prevented the cows from being spooked.
+Even coat color in this breed is not a mere coincidence but reflects a helpful function from back in the day.
+According to an article from the AKC Gazette, the dark coat color made them "invisible" at night, which prevented the cows from being spooked.
 The slightly lighter brush on the tail allowed the stockman to know of their whereabouts.

 The Red Heeler

 The base color in "red" heeler dogs is red; they often have white hair mingled throughout.
-This coloring was important so not to confuse Australian Cattle Dogs with dingos (which are considered a noxious animal in Australia).
+This coloring was important so as not to confuse Australian Cattle Dogs with dingos (which are considered noxious animals in Australia).
 A color differentiation was essential to protect a drover's red dogs from being mistakenly shot on sight.

-The American Kennel Club accepts registration of red speckled Australian Cattle Dogs (registration code 440) and red mottled Australian Cattle Dogs (registration code 455).
-The next question though is: What is the difference between speckled and mottled?
+The American Kennel Club accepts the registration of red speckled Australian Cattle Dogs (registration code 440) and red mottled Australian Cattle Dogs (registration code 455).
+The next question is what is the difference between speckled and mottled?

 Here is a little hint: The term speckled is often used to depict certain types of bird's eggs.
 In the Australian Cattle Dog, a red speckled coat is characterized by irregular white hairs ticking throughout the coat (roan) against a dark red background.
 As previously mentioned, the absence of speckle (as in the case of a solid red) is undesirable in red-coated dogs.

-The red mottled coat, on the other hand, consists of several fingertip-sized spots against the base coat which, in the case of a red heeler, consists of a reddish to ginger colour background.
+The red mottled coat, on the other hand, consists of several fingertip-sized spots against the base coat which, in the case of a red heeler, consists of a reddish to ginger color background.